 Our Analysis and Test Results

 The Wingman has a modern, asymmetrical, and contoured shape.
 The scissors and main blade can be engaged without folding out the pliers.
-These outer tools lock into place with a "liner lock" style tab.
-The inner tools engage with definite and clear fingernail slots.
+These outer tools lock into place with a "liner-lock" style tab.
+The inner tools engage with positive and clear fingernail slots.
 Our testers like that the Wingman comes equipped with a secure pocket clip.
 It would have been even better if the clip were turned 180 degrees.
 As it is, pulling the knife out to use the main blade requires flipping the tool in the user's hand first.
 The spring-loaded pliers make extended usage far less tiring on the hands.

-To save money, the Wingman ships without a belt sheath.
-If this is your preferred way of carry, factor in the cost of a holster.
+To save money, the Wingman originally shipped without a belt sheath.
+There might be options like this still on the market.
+Our latest tester, at the same price, included a belt sheath.
+Added value!
 As mentioned above, the pocket clip is a welcome addition.
 Anyone on our test team accustomed to carrying a pocket knife in a pants pocket easily transitioned to carrying the Wingman the same way.

-Earning our Best Buy award, the value of the Wingman should speak for itself.
+The value of the Wingman should speak for itself.
 It hits a price point with plenty of competition.
 However, none of the competitors stack up.
-Leatherman is head-and-shoulders above the rest when it comes to well thought out tools.
-And the Wingman is no exception.
+Leatherman is head-and-shoulders above the rest when it comes to well-thought-out tools, and the Wingman is no exception.
 If the selection of tools works for you, and you anticipate light to medium usage, the Wingman will serve you well.